You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 This only applies if your LLC was formed in another state and is now expanding into Michigan.
 Foreign business entities don’t file the Articles of Organization.
 Instead, they must submit an “Application for Certificate of Authority.”

 All foreign business entities are required to foreign qualify in Michigan, or they could incur some pretty severe penalties.
 Avoid them by submitting your Application for Certificate of Authority by mail or in person.
 The one-time filing fee is $50.

 LLC Annual Fees

 Unfortunately, your LLC fees don’t end after you submit your Articles of Organization or Application for Certificate of Authority.
-All Michigan LLCs must submit an Annual Report by Feb.
+All Michigan LLCs must submit an annual statement by Feb.
 15 every year to ensure that the state has the most updated information on file.
 You will receive a paper form in the mail, or you can file online.
-Each report costs $25, so expect to be making this payment every winter.
+Each statement costs $25, so expect to be making this payment every winter.

 Your LLC will only need to pay taxes in Michigan if it meets certain conditions.
 This is because, as a “pass-through” entity, it doesn’t file a separate corporate tax return with the federal government, and the state of Michigan doesn’t impose franchise or privilege taxes on its businesses.

 However, you may need to pay specific taxes, such as a withholding and unemployment tax if you hire employees, or a sales tax if you sell merchandise.
 Visit the Michigan Department of Treasury website for more details.